-You will not accept employment by, freelance for or hold a position of responsibility (such as a consultant or director) with, any business organisation during the course of your employment with the Company, except with written permission from the Company.
+You will not accept employment by, freelance for or hold a position of responsibility (such as a consultant or director) with any business organisation during the course of your employment with the Company, except with written permission from the Company.
 You may not, without prior disclosure, act as an agent or broker of any third party in selling property or services to the Company, a client or a supplier.
-You may not directly or indirectly sell the Company's property or services to a client or a supplier.
+You may not directly or indirectly sell the Company's property or services to a client or a supplier without the Company's formal approval.